 We sponsor 11,341, across Asia, Africa and the Middle East.

-It is in Afghanistan, Azad Jammu Kashmir and Gambia, as well as Palestinian & Syrian children currently living in Lebanese refugee camps.
+It is in Afghanistan, Azad Jammu Kashmir, as well as Palestinian & Syrian children currently living in Lebanese refugee camps.

 The conflict and natural disasters within Afghanistan have had a huge impact on children.
 As well as poverty, high child mortality rates and lack of safety, education has also been impacted.
 According to UNICEF, 24% of girls over 15 are illiterate and 42% of school age children are out-of-school.